GaryOderNichts/Bloopair/README.md

 More info about Tiramisu here: https://maschell.github.io/homebrew/2021/12/31/tiramisu.html

 ## Usage
-- Once you're booted into Tiramisu and are in the Wii U menu, press the SYNC button on your console and controller
+- Once you're booted into Tiramisu and are in the Wii U menu, press the SYNC button on your console and controller.
-- Wait until the Controller is connected
+- Wait until the Controller is connected.

 If a controller had been paired in the past, simply turn it on again and it should reconnect.